-since the first release of Canadian director John Greyson's brilliant film Lilies, writes OutUK's Stevie Gardiner.
+since the initial screenings of Canadian director John Greyson's brilliant film Lilies, writes OutUK's Stevie Gardiner.
 This exotic

-and moving gay revenge drama from the maker of queer classics Zero Patience and Uncut, has won
+and moving gay revenge drama from the maker of queer classics Zero Patience and Uncut, won

 Lilies is not your average gay coming out feature.
 Set in a men's prison in Northern Quebec in 1952, a certain

-Because it is taking place within a prison, the female roles are portrayed by the male prisoners.
+Because the play is being staged within a prison, the female roles are portrayed by the male prisoners and the young Bilodeau and Simon

-This turns out to be the renactment of a lethal tragedy which
+The staged prison play turns out to be the re-enactment of a lethal tragedy which

-took place in a Catholic's boys school 40 years before, the result of a gay love
+took place in the Catholic's boys school 40 years before - the portrayal of a gay love

-triangle involving an 18 year old Bilodeau and two of his classmates.
+triangle involving an 18 year old Bilodeau and his two classmates.
 The Bishop is forced to

-confront his rejected and forever after repressed gay desires and the death he caused.
+confront his rejected, and forever after repressed gay desires and the death he was responsible for.

-Theatrical and stylised, this film owes much to Derek Jarman and that classic French novel of lost teenage
+Theatrical and stylised, Lilies is beautifully filmed and owes much of its success to Derek Jarman and that classic French novel

 Even in the flashback scenes, all the women's roles are played